trans-travel/trans-travel/ca/bc.md

 ## Jails / Prisons

- * Trans prisoners can be housed in Ontario prisons on the basis of gender identity rather than sex assigned at birth.
+ * Trans prisoners can be housed in British Columbia prisons on the basis of gender identity rather than sex assigned at birth.

 ## Legal Definition of Sex